kingluddite/sublime-text-bootstrap/README.md

 # SublimeText Bootstrap

+## Requirements
+* Node

+This is a bit glitchy of an install but it does the job.
+It's glitchy because you get a lot Sublime Text Pop up windows but you just close them and Sublime Packages install.

 I teach a class and wanted a fast way to install Sublime Text with all my preferred settings.

 I forked this [agnadassaf's repo](https://github.com/ahmadassaf/sublime-text-bootstrap) that was a fork of [evanplaice's repo](https://github.com/evanplaice/sublime-text-seed)